-Research is at the heart of the Philosophy Department at the OU.
+Research is at the heart of the Philosophy discipline at the OU.
 Our full-time members of staff are all active researchers, specialising in a range of subjects across the disciplines.
-The department hosts the innovative Open University Ethics Centre, and staff regularly work with and consult for other institutions and multimedia broadcasters, particularly concerning ethics, morality, aesthetics and metaphysics.
-Recent themes of research include making good decisions, bioethics, knowing and deciding, and justice.
-In addition to research under the headings of ‘value’ and ‘mind, meaning and rationality’, we welcome applications in modern French philosophy and political philosophy.
+Staff regularly work with and consult for other institutions and multimedia broadcasters, particularly concerning value, reasons and norms (metaphysics and mind), and the history of philosophy (particularly the post-Kantian European philosophy.

-Frequent research talks and seminars held, recently sponsored by the Royal Institute of Philosophy.
+- Frequent research talks and seminars held, including those sponsored by the Royal Institute of Philosophy.

 - Established record of attracting research funding.

 - Philosophy’s academics are internationally renowned – they regularly publish books and research articles with top international publishers and journals, present their research at national and international conferences, and several have held visiting research positions at other universities.

 Being a research student at The Open University will entitle you to membership of the OU Library, which has a huge range of philosophy journals and books both online and in the library on campus.